lorin/booknotes/Drift-Into-Failure.md

-complexity, drift, failure, broken part, Newton-Descartes, diversity, systems theory, unruly technology, theory, rational, rational choice theory, decrementalism, relationships, high-reliability organizations, normalization of deviance, complexity, efficiency, scarcity, competition, initial conditions, normal, resilience, Newtonian, complex adaptive systems, cybernetics, local work context, local rationality principle
+complexity, drift, failure, broken part, Newton-Descartes, diversity, systems theory, unruly technology, theory, rational, rational choice theory, decrementalism, relationships, high-reliability organizations, normalization of deviance, complexity, efficiency, uncertainty, scarcity, competition, initial conditions, normal, resilience, Newtonian, complex adaptive systems, cybernetics, local work context, local rationality principle, cost pressures, multiple competing goals

 **Message of the book**: complexity of what society and commerce can give rise to today is not matched by the theories we have that can explain why such things go